Bouke/HAP/docs/Usage.md

 Usage
 =====

-Modify `Sources/hap-server/main.swift` to include your own accessories, or import the _HAP_ library into your own project.
+Use `Sources/hap-demo/main.swift` as a blueprint and implement your custom accessories.

 On Mac OS, you can debug using XCode by running the command `swift package generate-xcodeproj` and the opening the resulting `HAP.xcodeproj` project.
-Select and run the `hap-server` target.
+Select and run the `hap-demo` target.

 - See also: [My Home](https://github.com/Bouke/My-Home/tree/master/Sources)